cstamas/rrf-demo/README.md

 effective POM order) thru remote repositories.
 This not only adds extra time to build (as HTTP requests are issued only to get 404 response), but also "leaks" your dependencies to those repositories that for sure have no such thing.

+Conclusion: not only build time is unacceptable, but you got artifacts that are hosted on MC (CDN backed) from other places instead, a mess.

 (note: the rrf-demo project is changing, so things may not happen exactly as above, but the point is leakage: Maven asks for things from multiple repositories, and those does not have